nikg-04/casinocoin-dev-portal/content/reference-ledger-format.md

 ### SignerLists and Reserves

 A SignerList contributes to its owner's [reserve requirement](concept-reserves.html).
 The SignerList itself counts as two objects, and each member of the list counts as one.
-As a result, the total owner reserve associated with a SignerList is anywhere from 3 times to 10 times the reserve required by a single trust line ([CasinocoinState](#casinocoinstate)) or [Offer](#offer) object in the ledger.
+As a result, the total owner reserve associated with a SignerList is anywhere from 3 times to 10 times the reserve required by a single trust line ([CasinocoinState](#casinocoinstate)) in the ledger.

 ### SignerList ID Format